WordPress/gutenberg/packages/create-block/docs/external-template.md

 };
 ```

-Variants are accessed using the `--variant` flag i.e`--variant secondary`.
+Variants are accessed using the `--variant` flag, i.e`--variant secondary`.

 If no variant is provided, the first variant is used if any are defined.